yolc-dev/site-yolc.dev/content/docs/help/faq.md

 The author is behind the [Superfluid Protocol](https://github.com/superfluid-finance/protocol-monorepo/) on Ethereum networks, a money protocol that adds richer semantics to otherwise dull payment infrastructures.
-While looking for improvement opportunities for version 3 of the Superfluid protocol, it became evident that the Ethereum ecosystem needed a safer and more expressive language that is also fun to program on.
+While looking for improvement opportunities for version 3 of the Superfluid protocol, it became evident to the author that the Ethereum ecosystem needed a safer and more expressive language that is also fun to program on.

 Instead of waiting for such a thing to appear, the author took the matter into his own hands.
 Meanwhile, remembering the paper ["The Next 700 Programming Languages" by
-P. J. Landin](https://github.com/yolc-dev/yul-dsl-monorepo/blob/master/hs-pkgs/yul-dsl/README.md#motivation), the author created Yolc by embedding it in the Haskell language instead of an entirely new language.
+P. J. Landin](https://github.com/yolc-dev/yul-dsl-monorepo/blob/master/hs-pkgs/yul-dsl/README.md#motivation), the author created Yolc by embedding it in the Haskell language instead of creating an entirely new but single-purposed language.

 ## ⋄ Where to learn more about Yolc?

-If you haven't, read the [introduction blog post](/blog/introduce-yolc) to get familiar with the key concepts of Yolc.
+If you haven't yet, read the [introduction blog post](/blog/introduce-yolc) to get familiar with the key concepts of Yolc.

-The next step is to visit the [community front page](/community) to follow the updates and hopefully to get stuck in soon.
+The next step is to visit the [linktr.ee/yolc](https://linktr.ee/yolc) to follow the updates and get stuck in soon.

 ## ⋄ Does Yolc's logo mean something?

 Yes.
-The Ethereum logo in the center is self-evident.
+The Ethereum logo in the center means that Yolc is built for Ethereum.
 The circling arrows and dots around the logo means [isomorphism](https://abuseofnotation.github.io/category-theory-illustrated/02_category/#identity-and-isomorphisms) in category theory.